 The Repetition Separator Character was introduced in version 5010 of the HIPAA implementation guide.

 This character is located in ISA11 of the HIPAA 5010 implementation guide.
-Previously ISA11 was used to hold the Interchange Controls Version Number ( ex: 4010).
+Previously ISA11 was used to hold the Interchange Control Standards Identifier ( ex: U).
 The ISA segment still remains a fixed length segment at 106 characters.

 The purpose of the Repetition Separator Character is to make EDI development more complex than it really is.
 Why with all the things we have to remember about delimiters and all that why wouldn’t we want to see more complexity?
 We’re just kidding of course.
 The Repetition Separator Character actually makes things a little easier when you need to group similar adjacent element values together without using extra segments.
 So in a way it really serves two purposes; to group data together and to reduce the number of segments.
 The last reason we made up 🙂 We just noticed that it does this.
 Let’s look at at an example.